DerekTurtleRoe/ares/docs/interface/ares-tools.md

 6 for 16-bit CPUs,
 and 8 for 32-bit CPUs).

-For compatibility with older versions of higan, the older syntaxes of `addr/data` and `addr/comp/data` are still supported.
+For compatibility with older versions of ares, the older syntaxes of `addr/data` and `addr/comp/data` are still supported.

-For cheats that require more than a single-byte change, higan allows multiple codes to be combined with `+` so that all of them can have a single description and be toggled with a single click.
+For cheats that require more than a single-byte change, ares allows multiple codes to be combined with `+` so that all of them can have a single description and be toggled with a single click.
 For example,